mfem/web/src/pri-dual-vec.md

 involving only the product of basis functions, is called a *mass matrix*.
 However, the action of any matrix, resulting from a bilinear form, upon a *primal vector* will produce a *dual vector*.
-In general, such *dual vectors* will have more complicated definitions than \eqref{dualvec} but they will still be linear functionals of *primal vectors*.
+In general, such *dual vectors* will have more complicated definitions than \eqref{dualvec} or
+\eqref{dualvecprod} but they will still be linear functionals of *primal vectors*.

 ## True Degree-of-Freedom Vectors